confluentinc/examples/multiregion/README.md

 Observations for topic `multi-region-async`:

 * It has a leader again (e.g. replica 3 in the above output)
+* The observers are now in the ISR list (e.g. replicas 3,4 in the above output)

 ### Failback region west